 Consumption of electric energy is also a significant cost factor as regards to the Group's production activity.
-In tackling this risk the Group has invested in low energy consumption equipment and at the same time it targets at developing and operating specialized energy management systems, thus intensifying its efforts towards a lower energy cost.
-In any case, the particular risk is viewed by the Company's Management as real and may potentially affect the results of the Group, especially if in the context of the electricity sector's restructuring the pertinent authorities proceed with new increases in the supply cost of the Company.
+In tackling this risk the Group invests in low energy consumption equipment.
+In any case, the particular risk is viewed by the Company's Management as potential and therefore it may affect the results of the Group, especially if in the context of the electricity sector's restructuring the pertinent authorities proceed with new increases in the supply cost of the Company.